PeppermintT/SkeletonEDA/README.md

 # SkeletonEDA
-I am pulling together bits of code that is helpful for exploring data
+I find myself re-using and searching for similar bits of code over and over.
+I am pulling bits into one place and will continue to add to it as I improve and learn more.